zetaPRIME/pf-brew/systems/drive-arts.md

 A wingscythe counts as both a slashing and a piercing weapon for the purposes of determining eligibility for any class feature, feat or other effect.

+Spell-like Drive Arts used with the range of this weapon do not provoke an attack of opportunity.

 #### Manacharger
 *two-handed ranged exotic weapon (advanced firearm)*
 **Damage:** 1d4 force